A Call from the Future

 Something of this deep truth drove the work of one of the most remarkable survivors of the Holocaust, the psychotherapist Viktor Frankl.
 Frankl lived through Auschwitz, dedicating himself to giving other prisoners the will to live.
 He tells the story in several books, most famously in Man’s Search for Meaning.
 He did this by finding for each of them a task that was calling to them, something they had not yet done but that only they could do.
 In effect, he gave them a future.
 This allowed them to survive the present and turn their minds away from the past.

 Frankl lived his teachings.
 After the liberation of Auschwitz he built a school of psychotherapy called Logotherapy, based on the human search for meaning.
 It was almost an inversion of the work of Freud.
 Freudian psychoanalysis had encouraged people to think about their very early past.
 Frankl taught people to build a future, or more precisely, to hear the future calling to them.
-Like Abraham, Frankl lived a long and good life, gaining worldwide recognition and dying at the age of 92.
+Like Abraham, Frankl lived a long and good life, gaining worldwide recognition and dying at the age of ninety-two.

 Abraham heard the future calling to him.
 Sarah had died.
 Isaac was unmarried.
 Abraham had neither land nor grandchildren.
 He did not cry out, in anger or anguish, to God.
 Instead, he heard the still, small voice saying: The next step depends on you.
 You must create a future that I will fill with My spirit.
 That is how Abraham survived the shock and grief.
 God forbid that we experience any of this, but if we do, this is how to survive.